 Amenities – Artist amenities include booth sitting, cold water delivered to booths, complimentary Artist Reception on Friday evening, complimentary Artist Breakfast on Sunday morning, a variety of restaurants within the festival area, and security provided both day and night.

 The annual MOSAICS Festival is operated and managed by a dedicated group of volunteers providing continuity, constant improvement and a congenial atmosphere.

-If you have questions or need assistance, email MOSAICS with your name, phone number and question(s) – email@example.com.
+If you have questions or need assistance, email MOSAICS with your name, phone number and question(s) to email@example.com.

-Proceeds from the annual MOSAICS Missouri Festival for the Arts provides support to youth art activities including the Mentor Me Program and Exhibition, hosted by the Foundry Art Centre, which is located within one block of the MOSAICS Festival.
+Proceeds from the annual MOSAICS Missouri Festival for the Arts provides support to youth art activities including Children’s Village, the Art for Youth Gallery, and the Mentor Me Program and Exhibition, hosted by the Foundry Art Centre, which is located within one block of the MOSAICS Festival.

 - Art Education